Continuing the Arch Linux installation on a PC or virtual machine¶

 - Click OK.

-Then, start the machine again and log on as root.
-There is no password by default.
-You might want to change that, by saying:
+Then, start the machine again and log on as root with the password you set earlier.

 Create a non-root user (example: joe, change as needed).
 Use this user when developing instead of doing everything as root.
 Also allow the user to become root with sudo as needed, and set a password for it: